 Advantages of EOTech’s HWS for CQB include:

-- Speed – The HWS is the fastest sight on the market today.
+- Speed – The HWS is considered, by most, to be the fastest sight on the market today.

 - Vision – Maintenance of the operator’s peripheral vision, with the tubeless HUD architecture and 2-eyes-open shooting.